leovandriel/csynth/README.md

 The `A4` is 440, `sine` generates a sine wave at the given frequency, and `play` samples the sine function for 2 seconds to the speakers.

-Next, we add a block envelope to make this into a 0.3 second note:
+Next, add a block envelope to make this into a 0.3 second note:

 ```c
 func tone = sine(A4);